 Dr. Mueller defines four distinct phases in the commercial real estate cycle providing decision points for investment and exit strategies.
 Long-term occupancy average is the key determinant of rental growth rates and ultimately property value.
 Ideally, Phase 2 is the sweet-spot in real estate investor performance.

 Across the cycle, Dr. Mueller has described rental behavior within each of the phases, using market levels ranging from 1 to 16.
 The equilibrium market level is 11, where neither demand nor supply drive rent changes.
 This is also the peak occupancy level.

 3-6 Below Inflation Rental Growth

 Expansion Declining Vacancy, New Construction

 6-8 Rents Rise Rapidly Toward New Construction Levels

 8-11 High Rent Growth in Tight Market

 14-16, then back to 1 Below Inflation, Negative Rent Growth

 These are illustrated in the following graphic from Dr Mueller’s report.

-The following graph (from Dr. Mueller’s Q4 2018 report) shows the current cycle stage from a national perspective.
-Apartments, given ongoing new deliveries in the past four years, remain the most mature property type across the cycle and are in the Hypersupply Phase with rents still increasing but at a declining rate.
-Many of the individual hotel markets in the 54 metros are also in the Hypersupply quadrant.
+The following graph from Dr. Mueller’s Q4 2019 report shows the current cycle stage from a national perspective.
+Apartments, with ongoing new deliveries in the past six years, are the most mature property type across the cycle and are in the Hypersupply Phase with rents still increasing but at a declining rate.

 Pay attention to each of the property types in the report focusing on cities that have excess supply, and also those with supply trailing demand.